 It's surprisingly simple!
 First, we take some time to talk about our week.
 Everyone in the group shares what they're thankful for and what challenges they are currently experiencing.

 Next, someone reads through the selected Bible text out loud while everyone else follows along.
 Then without looking, someone else retells the story by memory.
 From there, others are free to include anything absent that may have been overlooked.

-DBS uses two focused questions to help us discover the wisdom of the Bible.
+DBS uses three focused questions to help us discover the wisdom of the Bible.